 TOM: Welcome to the national drug screening video blog series.
 My name is Tom Fulmer I am the VP of business development.
 You can find out more information on our website by visiting our blog at www.nationaldrugscreening.com.
 It is where we help employers and individuals better understand drug testing, drug testing policies, trends and how to have a drug-free workplace.

 Today’s guest is Mr. Joe Reilly.
 He is the president of national drug screening.
-He’s also a former chair of DATIA (Drug and Alcohol Testing Industry Association) and a current board member.
+He’s also a former chair of DATIA (Drug and Alcohol Testing Industry Association merged with NDASA in 2023) and a current board member.
 Mr. Reilly has been consulting in the industry since 1993.

 Today’s topic is post-accident testing specifically for DOT FMCSA regulated companies.
 Those are the trucking and busing companies.
 So, Joe under what circumstances is post-accident testing going to be required for those regulated by FMCSA?

 JOE: Well, that is a good question Tom.
 As you know, the Federal Motor Carrier Safety Administration (FMCSA) regulates trucking companies and bus companies.
 There are certain times when there is an accident that a post-accident DOT drug test is required.
 But, it is only required as a DOT test when the accident meet certain criteria and that criteria is really important to know.

 So, that criteria is as follows.
 If there is a human fatality in the accident there is always a DOT drug and alcohol test.
 That is the first criteria, human fatality.

 The second criteria is twofold.
 One, the driver gets a ticket or a citation and there is disabling damage to a vehicle requiring the vehicle to be told away.
 So, if that criteria is met a DOT drug and alcohol test is also required.